EndPointCorp/end-point-blog/2021/01/29/intro-to-typescript.html.md

 a much slower development process.

-Also, most editors will be able to use TypeScript annotations to provide context sensitive help and tell you about types and declarations and things which is really helpful.
+Also, most editors will be able to use TypeScript annotations to provide context-sensitive help and tell you about types and declarations and things which is really helpful.
 Modern APIs are too complicated to memorize; don't try.